dashrathpawara/SafeSquidLabs_technical-task/README.md

 # For the SET-2 switch to SET-2 branch
 # SafeSquidLabs_technical-task
 This project provides a comprehensive Bash script designed to monitor various system resources on a proxy server.
 The script offers real-time insights into system performance, ensuring efficient resource management and quick identification of potential issues.

-Got it!
-I'll update the README file with the new heading and ensure it aligns with the evaluation criteria.

-### Updated README File

 ---

 # Monitoring System Resources for a Proxy Server